Major Groups > Gilled Mushrooms > Pale-Spored > Waxy Caps > Hygrocybe miniata

 Hygrocybe miniata

 If you enjoy spending long hours trying to identify mushrooms, I highly recommend you pick some little orange or red waxy caps, bring them home, and try to figure out what they are.
 Hygrocybe miniata is not Latin for "many look-alikes," but it ought to be.
-The mushroom's defining features include its dry convex cap, its gills (which are attached to the stem or begin to run slightly down it, but do not really run down it), its dry stem, and microscopic features.
-Many of these features are variable, however, so it's probably not a good idea to bet the house on your identification.
-Be sure to compare with Hygrocybe cantharellus and Hygrocybe squamulosa, both of which are very similar.
+The mushroom's defining features include its dry, rather than sticky, cap and stem, its gills (which are attached to the stem or begin to run slightly down it, but do not really run down it), and microscopic features.

 Description: